n3xta/n3xta/README.md

-# Being a noob
+# On my Learning Journey

-I currently consider myself a noob and my goal is to learn as many computing related skills as possible.
-I am very willing to create interesting and cool projects along the way.
+My goal is to learn as many computing-related skills as possible & create interesting and cool projects along the way.

 **A little bit about me:**